 - Gently lift the cheesecake out of the tin.
 Use a large knife to cut it into 16 squares.
 Rinse the knife in warm water and dry it before each cut.

 For the toppers:

-This cheesecake will last a day or two in the fridge, just be aware that the nougat pieces in the Toblerone will start to dissolve after a day or so and you may get little pockets of dissolved sugar in the filling.
+- Storage: This cheesecake will last 2-3 days in the fridge, just be aware that the nougat pieces in the Toblerone will start to dissolve after a day or so and you may get little pockets of dissolved sugar in the filling.
 Place the chocolate toppers on each square just before serving, if you add them in advance the moisture from the cheesecake will dissolve the sugar on the almonds.

 Nutritional Disclaimer: Any nutritional info provided is a computer generated estimate and is intended as a guide only.